bastienroque/bastienroque/README.md

 # Bastien Roque 🇫🇷 🇵🇹

-**`FullStack Developer`**
+**`🚀 FullStack Developer`**

-Full-stack Developer focused on React, Next.js, TypeScript and API integrations.
+Focused on React, Next.js, TypeScript and API integrations.

-Background in technical support and customer operations with experience debugging integrations and troubleshooting production issues.
+With a background in technical support and customer operations with experience debugging integrations and troubleshooting production issues.

 ---

-### 🤖 Current Stack
+### 🧰 Current Stack

 <img
     align="left"